 We are very pleased to be able to open for worship on some Sundays in July and August.

-However, obviously our priority is to keep everyone as safe as possible, so we’re going to start by opening for worship in church only in alternate weeks - we're planning to be in church for services at our usual time of 10am on Sundays 12th and 19th July, and Sundays 9th and 16th August.
+However, obviously our priority is to keep everyone as safe as possible, so we’re going to start by opening for worship in church only in alternate weeks - we're planning to be in church for services at our usual time of 10am on Sundays 26th July, and 9th and 23rd August.

 Each of you will need to decide for yourself whether you feel safe coming back to worship in church at the moment, given the measures we are taking.
 We are doing what we can, but inevitably there are more risks in coming to church than there would be if you stayed at home.

 Those of you who are vulnerable (in other words, if you have diabetes, a chronic lung condition, or any other relevant underlying condition; or if you are over the age of 70 even if you are otherwise healthy) or extremely vulnerable (in which case you will have received a letter from the Government advising on the safety measures you should take) will need in particular to weigh up whether returning to worship in church is right for you yet.

 If you do choose attend church, please wear a mask or other face covering.
 We recognise that there are differing opinions on the medical efficacy of masks, but most experts agree that wearing them offers a modest protection to others.
 It also reminds us all that we need to keep to the other safety measures that we may not be used to in church.

 We will not for the moment be offering Holy Communion in any of our services.
 We do not feel at this stage that we can offer the Sacrament safely, particularly given how many of our congregation are vulnerable.
 We quite understand that this will be very disappointing to many of you.
 If you wish to participate in the services of Holy Communion that are being offered in other churches locally, I would be very happy to put you in touch with them, please just ask me for details, and remember that you may need to let them know in advance that you are intending to attend.